 - Advertise your services

 - Set up high risk bail bonds merchant services

 1. Do Your Research

 First, you’ll want to determine whether a business in the bail bonds industry is right for you.
-As a company that will deal with people that have been arrested and charged with a crime, it’s not enough to know the steps to start a bail bondsman business – you need to know if this is something you want to commit to as well.
+As a company that will deal with people that have been arrested and charged with a crime, it’s not enough to know the steps on how to start a bail bonds business – you need to know if this is something you want to commit to as well.

 If you’re confident that a career in bail bonds is right for you, you’ll want to get a sense of the market you’ll be working in.
 Talk to local law enforcement officers, defense attorneys, and even judges.
 Research your competitors and how often people need to post bail in your area.
 The relationships you build will be a great resource down the road.

 2. Register Your Bail Bondsman Business